 The annual length frequency distributions suggest that Kiyi experience high interannual variability in recruitment.
 Only three strong year-classes were observed at age-1 from 2003-2014.
 Variable recruitment has been observed in other Coregonus spp. (e.g., C. albula, Axenrot & Degerman 2015; C. artedi, Hoff 2004; Stockwell et al. 2009; Myers et al. 2015; C. autumnalis, Fechhelm and Fissel 1988; Fechhelm and Griffiths 1990; C. hoyi, Bunnell et al. 2006, 2010; Gorman 2012; Collingsworth et al. 2014; and C. zenithicus, Gorman 2012).
 Strong Kiyi year-classes in 2003, 2005, and 2009 correspond to higher than average year-class strengths of Lake Superior Bloater C. hoyi and Cisco (Stockwell et al. 2009; Yule et al. 2008; more recent data in Vinson et al. 2016).
 Recruitment synchrony has also been observed within Bloater (Bunnell et al., 2006, 2010) and Cisco (Myers et al. 2015) populations across the Great Lakes and in Europe (Sandström et al. 2014).
 Hypothesized factors underlying Coregonus spp. year-class strength variation includes density-independent physical environmental factors such as annual weather patterns that affect larval fishes directly or their food (Axenrot and Degerman 2015), density-dependent biotic factors (e.g., predation by or competition with Rainbow Smelt; Myers et al. 2015) or spawner sex ratios (Bunnell et al. 2006), or a combination of these factors.
 Synchrony among disjunct populations and between species in the same region supports the idea that environmental factors such as winter ice conditions, spring ice break-up date, and wind play a major role in determining year-class strength of Coregonus spp.

 Our results indicate that Lake Superior Kiyi are long-lived and exhibit sporadic recruitment that may be synchronous with recruitment patterns exhibited by other Coregonus spp.
 The critical period for survival (sensu Hjort 1914; Houde 2008) appears to be prior to age-1 as distinct year-classes observed at age-1 appeared to survive to older ages.
-While currently not commercially or recreationally valuable like some Coregonus spp., Kiyi are a key trophic link between zooplankton and Lake Trout Salvelinus namaycush (Walbaum), the top native predator in the Great Lakes (Gamble et al. 2011), which is a commercially and recreationally important species.
+While currently not commercially or recreationally valuable like some Coregonus spp., Kiyi are a key trophic link between zooplankton and Lake Trout Salvelinus namaycush, the top native predator in the Great Lakes (Gamble et al. 2011), which is a commercially and recreationally important species.
 Successful restoration of deepwater ciscoes in the other Great Lakes may depend on understanding their life histories (Zimmerman and Krueger 2009).
 Additionally, Lake Superior is a refuge for many cold stenothermic species like Kiyi, which is currently listed as vulnerable on Canada’s Endangered Species List (Turgeon and Bernatchez 2003).
 Increased study of and long-term monitoring of Kiyi and other cisco species, including age, growth, diet, and recruitment characteristics, may provide insight into how climate change may affect the deepwater fish fauna of Lake Superior and elsewhere.

 <A>Acknowledgements